openservicebrokerapi/servicebroker/spec.md

 `DELETE /v2/service_instances/:instance_id/service_bindings/:binding_id`

-`:instance_id` MUST be the ID of a previously provisioned service instance.
+`:instance_id` MUST be the ID of a previously provisioned Service Instance.

-`:binding_id` MUST be the the ID of a previously provisioned binding for that service instance.
+`:binding_id` MUST be the the ID of a previously provisioned binding for that Service Instance.

 #### Parameters

-The request provides these query string parameters as useful hints for service brokers.
+The request provides these query string parameters as useful hints for Service Brokers.

 | Query-String Field | Type | Description |
 | --- | --- | --- |